Blueprints

 Available Relationship Types

-Dogen automatically generates four different types of relationships for each of your Object Entities.
-For instance, if you create a Product entity using an Object Entity Blueprint, Dogen will generate four embeddable Product relationship types that you can use in other entities to establish connections:
+Dogen automatically generates six powerful relationship types for each of your Object Entities.
+For example, when you create a Product entity using an Object Entity Blueprint, Dogen creates six ways to link back to Products from other entities:

 Collection Relationship